-It can be very frustrating when a roof you purchased 20 years ago and you were told the shingles have a 30 year (or sometimes a 50 year) lifespan are now failing.
-You quickly find yourself getting estimates on replacing your roof.
-Why is that?
+It can be a very frustrating experience when you purchased a roof 20 years ago, were told the shingles have a 30 year (or sometimes a 50 year) lifespan and are now failing.
+One quickly finds themselves getting estimates on replacing the roof.
+Why is this?

 Asphalt shingles expand and contract with weather changes.
-Midwest winter can be one of the hardest times on a roof because the ice, snow, wind, and drastically low temperatures wreak havoc on your shingles.
-The shingle adhesive bond is strained as it cannot keep up with temperature changes even if its going from 15 degrees to 35 degrees, especially hard on older roofs.
-As the snow/ice melt and the wind picks up, and shingles barely holding on will easily blow off your roof.
-If your roof hides the bald shingle spots from your view, you will still know you’ve lost shingles by finding them in your yard.
+Midwest winter can be one of the hardest seasons on a roof as the ice, snow, wind, and drastically low temperatures wreak havoc on shingles.
+The shingle adhesive bond is strained as it cannot keep up with temperature changes, even incrementally from 15 to 35 degrees can especially hard on older roofs.
+As the snow/ice melts and the wind picks up, worn shingles will easily blow off your roof.
+Finding shingles in the yard is an obvious sign of an aged roof

-Even if your roof-life is evaluated in having 3-5 years left, it won’t mean those remaining years are without maintenance costs.
-It’s up tot he homeowner to determine if the maintenance costs are worth it.
-Example: If it costs $10,000 to replace your roof today; however, you could wait 3 years with repairs costing $2,000.
-Depending on your point of view, repair costs could be 20% towards the roof replacement.
+Even if the roof-life is evaluated at having 3-5 years left, it won’t mean those remaining years are without maintenance costs.
+It’s up to the homeowner to determine if the maintenance costs are worth it.
+Example: If it costs $10,000 to replace the roof today; or wait 3 years with repairs costs $2,000.
+Depending on point of view, repair costs could be 20% towards the roof replacement.

 Click to learn about our Unconditional Roof Warranty – where you will actually get 50 years out of a roof Carlson Exteriors Repairs.